KxSystems/docs/docs/interfaces/mqtt/reference.md

 ## `.mqtt.msgsent`

-_Handle callback on successful sending a message to an MQTT broker_
+_Handle callback on successfuly sending a message to an MQTT broker_

 Syntax: `.mqtt.msgsent[token]`